Thamnophis saurita saurita: Reproduction

 Reproduction in eastern ribbon snakes takes place after they emerge from hibernation in the spring, in April or May.
 Mating occasionally takes place in the fall, but the female will delay fertilization and development until the next spring.
 The average gestation period is three months.
 The average number of young is around 12 but can range four to 27.
 Females give birth in late summer or the early fall.
 After birth, no parental care is involved; the young are left to fend for themselves.
 Most young reach sexual maturity after two years, but most usually wait until the third year.

 Behavior

-Thamnophis saurita saurita stays active year around.
+Thamnophis saurita saurita are diurnal, visually oriented foragers that remain active year around.
 However, in colder months, the snake may be forced to hibernate, typically in ant mounds, mole tunnels, crayfish burrows, muskrat lodges, and bank burrows.
+During winter dormancy, individuals commonly overwinter in these communal hibernacula alongside other snake species.
 Ribbon snakes rarely bite when handled, but they do produce a foul musk from their anal glands when they feel threatened.